PhoenixRem1x/RoRR-Save-Editor/README.md

 # Risk of Rain Returns Save-Editor
 Python script to edit save files of Risk of Rain returns to unlock characters, achievements, etc. ( Just Characters for now)

-I have never created shit on GitHub or saved modding in general so this is a first-time project, so sorry if it's trash.

 # How to Use:
 Download Latest Release (Should be on the left of github.com)